 Formula 1 cars have always been cutting-edge examples of automotive technology, and modern-day Formula 1 racers are no exception.
 These cars contain tons of tech to help them race faster and more efficiently.
-Some of the newest examples of this technology are the ERS (energy recovery systems), which are a form of hybrid technology.
+Some of the newest examples of this technology are the ERS (Energy Recovery Systems), a form of hybrid technology.

 In this article, we'll be going over the two types of ERS found in the current group of Formula 1 cars, and we'll explain how they work and what they do in detail.

-The first ERS to be introduced to Formula 1 was KERS (kinetic energy recovery system).
-KERS used either a flywheel or a battery to store the car's kinetic energy that would otherwise be lost during braking and supplement the engine's power with it when needed.
+The first ERS introduced to Formula 1 was KERS (Kinetic Energy Recovery System).
+KERS used either a flywheel or a battery to store the car's kinetic energy that would otherwise be lost during braking and supplement the engine's power when needed.

-These days, Formula 1 cars use two different ERS: the MGU-H, which harvests thermal energy from the car's exhaust, and the MGU-K, which is an evolution of the original KERS.
+These days, Formula 1 cars use two different ERS: the MGU-H, which harvests thermal energy from the car's exhaust/turbo, and the MGU-K, which is an evolution of the original KERS.

-For you to better understand how the MGU-H works, it probably helps to know a little bit about how a turbocharger works, if you don't already.
-Basically, a turbocharger consists of two main components, a turbine and a compressor, that are joined by a shaft.
+To better understand how the MGU-H works, it probably helps to know a little bit about how a turbocharger works if you don't already.
+Basically, a turbocharger consists of two main components, a turbine, and a compressor, that are joined by a shaft.

 The turbine of a turbo is connected to the car's exhaust, while the compressor is connected to the intake.
 Exhaust gasses flow through the exhaust system and hit the turbine, spinning it.
 The spinning turbine, in turn, spins the compressor, which sucks in air and compresses it before sending it down the intake.

 When the MGU-H functions as a motor, however, it isn't used to power the wheels; rather, it provides supplementary power to the turbo.
-When the driver steps on the gas pedal, it usually takes a second or two for the turbine to spin up; this is what's known as "turbo lag".
-While turbo lag is occurring, the engine usually makes a lot less power than normal.
+When the driver steps on the gas pedal, it usually takes a second or two for the turbine to spin up; this is what's known as "turbo lag."
+While turbo lag occurs engine usually makes a lot less power than usual.